braraki/flyingcars/README.md

 to switch to crazyflie with [name].
 Ctrl-C to stop controlling that flie.

 ---TO DO---
--better switching of Crazyflie control
+-add easy removal of flies?
 -make RViz/RQT_plot autostart for individual Crazyflies.